Interjet/easyJetform/README.md

 autoSend | Boolean | Should send the data immediately when an instance is created.
 Default: false resetErrorEvent | String | The gesture which will trigger the error reset (e.g click / keypress).
 Default: false autoAlign | Boolean | Should automatically align the text according to the placeholder's or the value's direction.
-Default: true url | String | The URL to which the form should be submited.
-Default: '//jetform.interjet.co.il/lead/save'
+Default: true telMaxLength | Integer | The maximum length of inputs of type tel. url | String | The URL to which the form should be submited.
+Default: '//jetform.interjet.co.il/lead/save' template | Object | The validation engine messages.
+You can add new or overwrite the existing messages. spinner | Object | Properties for the spinner. permit (#permit) | Object | Permission for input characters to a specific input type.

 ### Events
 Name  | Description
 ------------- | -------------
-beforeSubmit | Triggered before sending the input data to Jetform and after a successfull validation onSuccess | Triggered after a successfull response came from Jetform onError | Triggered if errors were found in the form validation onFail | Triggered when an invalid response came from Jetform
+beforeSubmit | Triggered before sending the input data to Jetform and after a successful validation onSuccess | Triggered after a successful response came from Jetform onError | Triggered if errors were found in the form validation onFail | Triggered when an invalid response came from Jetform